thowiegit/hacs-APsystemsEZ1_local_API/README.md

 # hacs-APsystemsEZ1_local
-Modification of popular EZ1 Microinverter to fix a few flaws, APsystems seems not to do
+Modification of popular EZ1 Microinverter to fix a few flaws, APsystems seems not to do.
 Keywords: Home Assistant HA - APsystem EZ1 EZ1-M - Microinverter - Microwechselrichter

 > [!IMPORTANT]